Foreigners buying property in Poland generally do not face any significant hindrances on their home-buying journey.

 This property may be in any form, be it a house, apartment, plot of land or forestry and agricultural real estate (subject to certain conditions pertaining to how large the real estate is).

-EU citizens don’t face any restrictions when it comes to the purpose of buying real estate.
+EU citizens don’t face any restrictions when it comes to buying real estate.
 It doesn’t matter whether their intentions are to live in, conduct business in or rent out a property.

-What about foreigners buying property in Poland who are non-EU/EEA nationals?
+What about foreigners buying property in Poland who are non-EU/EEA/Swiss nationals?

 Non-EU citizens are able to buy a property without a permit in the following cases: